teradici/deploy/README.md

     .\Deploy-CAM.ps1
     ```
 1. You may now be prompted to select a subscription to use to deploy CAM in.
 Choose the number accordingly.
-1. Exisiting Resource Groups will be listed if there are Resource Groups available for CAM to be deployed into.
+1. Existing Resource Groups will be listed if there are Resource Groups available for CAM to be deployed into.
 Either select an existing Resource Group by selecting the number next to desired Resource Group or create a new Resource Group by providing a name for the new Resource Group.
 1. Available deployment locations will be listed.
 Select a location from one of the listed options by typing in the *Location* field for the desired location.
-1. Enter the desired credentials for the **Administrative Domain User**.
+1. Enter the desired username and password for the **Administrative Domain User**.
 This is a new account that will be created.
-1. Enter a **Domain Name** and ensure it finishes in *.com*.
+1. Enter a **Domain Name** and ensure it finishes in *.something* (eg, *.com, .local, etc*).
 1. Enter the CAS license registration code for the **Registration Code**.
 1. When prompted for Service Principal credentials, either press 'Enter' to continue and let the script generate them or enter 'no' to provide manually generated credentials.

 The deployment will now begin to run.

-You can track it through the notifications icon or for a more detailed view of your deployment click the **Resource Groups** icon in the Azure portal and click on your resource group.
+You can track it through the Azure Portal.
+For a detailed view of your deployment click the **Resource Groups** icon in the Azure portal and click on your resource group.

 **NOTE:** The Azure Cloud Shell will disconnect after 20 minutes of inactivity.
 This is expected behaviour.
 Once the deployment has begun, Azure will handle processing the deployment and the Azure Cloud Shell is no longer needed.